-SYMBOL PIN NUMBER TYPE DESCRIPTION RESET 21 I RESET: causes the processor to immediately terminate its present activity.
-The signal must change from LOW to HIGH and remain active HIGH for at least 4 CLK cycles.
+SYMBOL PIN NUMBER TYPE DESCRIPTION NMI 17 I NON-MASKABLE INTERRUPT: is an edge triggered input which causes a type 2 interrupt.
+An interrupt service routine is called via an interrupt vector lookup table located in system memory.
+NMI is not maskable internally by software.
+A transition from LOW to HIGH initiates the interrupt at the end of the current instruction.
+This input is internally synchronized.
+RESET 21 I RESET: causes the processor to immediately terminate its present activity.
+The signal must change fro LOW to HIGH and remain active HIGH for at least 4 CLK cycles.
 It restarts execution, as described in the Instruction Set description, when RESET returns LOW.
 RESET is internally synchronized.
 CLK 19 I CLOCK: provides the basic timing for the processor and bus controller.
 It is asymmetric with a 33% duty cycle to provide optimized internal timing.
 VDD 40 VDD: +5V power supply pin.
-A $0.1\mu F$ capacitor between pins 20 and 40 is recommended for decoupling.
-GND 1, 20 GND: Ground.
+A 0.1μ F capacitor between pins 20 and 40 is recommended for decoupling GND 1, 20 GND: Ground.
 Note: both must be connected.
-A $0.1\mu\text{F}$ capacitor between pins 1 and 20 is recommended for decoupling.
+A $0.1\mu F$ capacitor between pins 1 and 20 is recommended for decoupling.
 MN/MX 33 I MINIMUM/MAXIMUM: Indicates what mode the processor is to operate in.
-The two modes are discussed in the following sections. are for the HS-80C86RH system in maximum mode (i.e., MN/MX = GND).
-Only the pin functions e described below.
-50, 51, 52 26-28 0 STATUS: is active during T4, T1 and T2 and is returned to the passive state (1,1,1) during T3 or during TW when READY is HIGH.
+The two modes are discussed in the following sections. re for the HS-80C86RH system in maximum mode (i.e., $MN/\overline{MX} = GND$).
+Only the pin functions which are d below.
+50, 51, 52 que to maximum mode are described b 10, S1, S2 26-28 O S I I I I b s STATUS: is active during T4, T1 and T2 and is returned to the passive state (1,1,1) during T3 or during TW when READY is HIGH.
 This status is used by the 82C88 Bus Controller to generate all memory and I/O access control signals.
-Any change by $\overline{S2}$ , $\overline{S1}$ , or $\overline{S0}$ during T4 is used to indicate the beginning of a bus cycle, and the return to the passive state in T3 or TW is used to indicate the end of a bus cycle.
+Any change by $\overline{S2}$, $\overline{S1}$, or $\overline{S0}$ during T4 is used to indicate the beginning of a bus cycle, and the return to the passive state in T3 or TW is used to indicate the end of a bus cycle.
 These status lines are encoded.
-These signals are held at a high impedance logic one state during "grant sequence". $\overline{S2}$ $\overline{S1}$ $\overline{S0}$ 0 0 0 Interrupt Acknowledge 0 0 1 Read I/O Port 0 1 0 Write I/O Port 0 1 1 Halt 1 0 0 Code Access 1 0 1 Read Memory 1 1 0 Write Memory 1 1 1 Passive RQ/GT0 RQ/GT1 31, 30 I/O REQUEST/GRANT: pins are used by other local bus masters to force the processor to release the local bus at the end of the processor's current bus cycle.
-Each pin is bidirectional with RQ/GT0 hav ing higher priority than RQ/GT1.
-RQ/GT has an internal pull-up bus hold device so it may be left unconnected.
-The request/grant sequence is as follows (see RQ/GT Sequence Timing.)
-1. A pulse of 1 CLK wide from another local bus master indicates a local bus request ("hold") to the HS-80C86RH (pulse 1).
-During a T4 or T1 clock cycle, a pulse 1 CLK wide from the HS-80C86RH to the requesting master (pulse 2) indicates that the HS-80C86RH has allowed the local bus to float and tha it will enter the "grant sequence" state at the next CLK.
-The CPU's bus interface unit is dis connected logically from the local bus during "grant sequence".
-A pulse 1 CLK wide from the requesting master indicates to the HS-80C86RH (pulse 3) that the "hold" request is about to end and that the HS-80C86RH can reclaim the local bus at the next CLK.
-The CPU then enters T4 (or T1 if no bus cycles pending).
-Each Master-Master exchange of the local bus is a sequence of 3 pulses.
-There must be one idle CLK cycle after each bus exchange.
-Pulses are active low.
-If the request is made while the CPU is performing a memory cycle, it will release the loca bus during T4 of the cycle when all the following conditions are met: 1.
-Request occurs on or before T2.
-2. Current cycle is not the low byte of a word (on an odd address).
-3. Current cycle is not the first acknowledge of an interrupt acknowledge sequence.
-4. A locked instruction is not currently executing.
-If the local bus is idle when the request is made the two possible events will follow: 1.
-Local bus will be released during the next cycle.
-A memory cycle will start within 3 CLKs.
-Now the four rules for a currently active memor cycle apply with condition number 1 already satisfied.
+These signals are held at a high impedance logic one state during "grant sequence".